tanimislam/howdy/docs/source/howdy-config/howdy_services_config.rst

   :width: 100%
   :align: center

 7. The final browser window shows a text box with the OAuth2_ token string.
-Copy that string into the GUI dialog widget in step 4, and press return on the text box in that widget.
+Copy that string into the GUI dialog widget in :ref:`step 4 <google_step04_oauthtokenstring>`, and press return on the text box in that widget.

 .. _google_step07_oauthtokencopy: